datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$p(x) = Prob[Y = 1|X = x].$$

-The loss function based on the Bernoulli likelihood is also referred to as the **log-loss**, the **cross-entropy** or the Kullback-Leibler information
+The loss function based on the Bernoulli likelihood is also referred to as the **log-loss**, the **cross-entropy** or the Kullback-Leibler information.

 ## The Risk Function